MassTransit/MassTransit/docs/usage/scheduling/redeliver.md

 # Redelivering messages

+> This page may be removed in the future, for more detail on handling exceptions is available at the [Handling exceptions](usage/exception.md) page.

 There are situations where a message cannot be processed, either due to an unavailable resource or a situation in which message ordering is important (you should try not to depend upon message order, but sometimes it is an easy workaround).
 In these situations, scheduling a message for redelivery is a powerful tool.

-> Sometimes this behavior is referred to as a *Second Level Retry*.
+## Retry using scheduled redelivery

+Handling exceptions (described in detail on the page linked above) includes the ability to use scheduled redelivery for longer retry delays when immediate or short delay retries fail.

-## Explicitly specifying redelivery
+## Explicit message redelivery

 MassTransit makes it easy to schedule messages for redelivery.
 In the example below, the Quartz service is running as a separate service on the */quartz* queue.

 ```csharp
 public class UpdateCustomerAddressConsumer :